solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Environment-Prep/03-Verify-Azure-Quota.md

 6. On the quota page for your selected subscription, select the Azure region you plan to use for this workshop.
 This should be the region you chose in previous task that supports the required Azure OpenAI models.

 7. You should now see a list of CPUs and their quotas within your subscription.
 Locate **Standard DASv4 Family Cluster Dedicated vCPUs** in the list and inspect the **Quota** available.

     ![On the subscription quota page for the selected region, the Standard DASv4 Family Cluster Dedicated vCPUs items is highlighted and the available quota is highlighted.](../../img/azure-ml-quota-standard-dasv4.png)

-8. If you have 32 cores or more available, you can skip to the [Authenticate With Azure task](#33-authenticate-with-azure).
+8. If you have 32 cores or more available, you can proceed to the [Provision and Deploy section](../2-Provision-And-Deploy/index.md).
 Otherwise, select the **Standard DASv4 Family Cluster Dedicated vCPUs** by checking the box to the left of the name, then scroll up to the top of the page and locate the **Request quota** button.

     ![Screenshot of the Azure ML quota page with the Request quota button highlighted with a red box.](../../img/azure-ml-request-quota.png)